EgbieAndersonUku1/cart_backend/README.md

 ## To do
-- Add the backend which only going to be cart related functionalities
+- Add the backend which only go to be cart related functionalities
 - Make the JS functional e.g. clicking the buttons, fetch, etc
+- Add Footer

 ## Notes